Celebrate the true meaning of Thanksgiving by reading this beautiful history and legend of the first Thanksgiving Day and the 5 kernels of corn.

 The tradition in our home is to place 5 kernels of corn at everyone’s place at the table and recount the story that has been passed down for generations.
 These 5 little kernels have played a big part in our Thanksgiving story here at StoneGable!

-It was not easy to settle in a new place… a new world.
+It was not easy to settle in a new place.
 It was very hard and the Pilgrims suffered greatly.

 Winter set in and it was cold and food was in short supply.

-No matter how small something is… if we see it as a blessing, it’s huge!
+No matter how small something is if seen as a blessing, it’s huge!